-Rubber banding effect is another common Overwatch lag issues faced by the players.
+The rubber banding effect is another common Overwatch lag issue faced by the players.
 It is mainly related to the server-side issue but solely related to the problem with ASUS ROG users.
 The remedy to it is by uninstalling GameFirst st III from your computer system.

 What even is Reduce Buffering?